 Financing Through A Self-Directed IRA

 When your money is invested in a self-directed IRA, you will have the ability to invest in things other than stocks and mutual funds.
-If real estate is approved, you can use funds from your IRA to finance your rental property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+If real estate is approved, you can use funds from your IRA to finance your rental property in North Carolina & New Jersey.
 Of course, you will want to talk to your CPA first to make sure it is a smart financial decision.

 Other Points To Consider…